Jarrod Rogers CPA, 3 July 2020 No... you definitely can't. ...claim your coffee machine, that…

 The right knowledge can keep your company safe from accidentally breaching the law as well as saving you and your company thousands in overpaid tax.

 If you would like to discuss how we can assist you please give us a call.

-Disclaimer: this article uses a hypothetical example which may not apply to your situation.
+Disclaimer: This article uses a hypothetical example that may not apply to your situation.
 It is not intended to be personal tax advice and should not be treated that way.
 If you need advice on your own situation please get in touch and we can discuss being appointed as your accountant and tax adviser.